genotrance/px/README.txt

   px --proxy=proxyserver.com:80 --gateway

 NOTE:
-  In Docker for Windows you need to set your proxy to http://<your ip>:3128 (or actual port Px is listening to) and be aware of https://github.com/docker/for-win/issues/1380.
+  In Docker for Windows you need to set your proxy to http://<your ip>:3128 (oractual port Px is listening to) and be aware of https://github.com/docker/for-win/issues/1380.

   Workaround: docker build --build-arg http_proxy=http://<your ip>:3128 --build-arg